 Family Health Insurance Plan Types

-- POS or Point of Service Plan: A POS takes the best of a PPO and an HMO and combines it into one plan.
-Similar to an HMO, you still have a primary physician who provides referrals within the insurance network, but it is possible to see a specialist on your own accord outside of the network.
-Instead of co-pay, you may need to pay out of pocket or pay a percentage of your bill for out of network providers.
+- POS or point of service plan: A POS takes the best of a PPO and an HMO and combines it into one plan.
+Similar to an HMO, you still have a primary care physician who provides referrals within the insurance network, but it is possible to see a specialist on your own accord outside of the network.
+Instead of a co-pay, you may need to pay out of pocket or pay a percentage of your bill for out of network providers.

-- HDHP or High Deductible Health Plan: The high deductible health plan is also known as catastrophic insurance.
+- HDHP or high deductible health plan: A high deductible health plan is also known as catastrophic insurance.
 While it’s very affordable because deductibles are high, it may not be ideal for a family.
 Until your deductible is met, you pay all healthcare and medical costs out of pocket.
-This plan is normally used in conjunction with a health savings account but you may end up spending more than you save.
+This plan is normally used in conjunction with a health savings account, but you may end up spending more than you save.

 Get Help Reviewing Family Health Insurance Quotes

 Finding the best, most affordable family health insurance plan takes time.
-A growing family will need comprehensive health care, and finding the right policy can be a challenge.
-Fortunately, you can turn to an independent insurance agent in our network for guidance.
+A growing family needs comprehensive health care, and finding the right policy can be a challenge.
+Fortunately, you can turn to an independent insurance agent for guidance.

 These agents can help you understand your various coverage options and can shop around for policies that are suitable for your family's particular situation.